codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

     }" 'https://api.codemagic.io/apps/<app_id>/variables'
 ```

-To add binary-based files (e.g., images), they need to be
+To add binary-based files (e.g. images), they need to be

 [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) first before passing them
 to the value parameter as strings.
 Note that they will also have to be `base64 decoded` during the build to use.